inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As stated above, this showcase demonstrates how easily different
-Ethernet LANs can be connected making use of MAC auto-configuration.
+Ethernet LANs can be connected by making use of MAC auto-configuration.
 After setting up the connections in the ``LargeNet.ned`` file, no
 complex configuration is needed in the ``LargeNet.ini`` file: